luispereira230797/advisor-scraper/README.md

 ```

 #### 5. Start the Spring Boot application with your favorite IDE
-In my case, I use IntelliJ with Java 11.
+In my case, I use IntelliJ with Java 11 (corretto-11 Amazon Corretto version 11.0.17) with Language Level 11.

 ### Deploying with Docker